JoshuaJFogg/slate/source/includes/_introduction.md

 The API has also been built using the OpenAPI Specification (formally the Swagger Specification) which will allow you to automatically generate code and test file.

+You can generate your bindings against our UAT swagger [here](https://uat.mppglobal.com:443/swagger/docs/9).